Depix is a tool for recovering passwords from pixelized screenshots.

 - Cut out the pixelated blocks from the screenshot as a single rectangle.

-- Paste a De Bruijn sequence with expected characters in an editor with the same font settings (text size, font, color, HSL).
+- Paste a [Login to see the link] with expected characters in an editor with the same font settings (text size, font, color, HSL).

 - Make a screenshot of the sequence.
 If possible, use the same screenshot tool that was used to create the pixelized image.